-Net zero deadlines, sustainability by design and in practice, doing the right thing – these are all challenges we’re grappling with across the built environment.
+Net zero deadlines, sustainability by design and in practice, doing the right thing – these are all challenges we’re grappling with across the built environment as part of our climate adaptation.

 The undeniable truth is that this is new territory for our industry and, in a wider context, for businesses in general.
 We’re on a journey of discovery and, as a sustainability consultant, I have a responsibility to educate people so they can make data-driven, informed decisions.